Description

 For the tomato pesto -

-1 cup toasted flaked almonds (use 1 1/2 cups if you’re using whole almonds)
+- 1 cup toasted flaked almonds, plus 1 tablespoon kept aside to serve (use 1 1/2 cups if you're using whole almonds)

 For the toppings -

-1 spring onion, sliced into long thin strips and popped into a glass of water, to curl up.
+- 1 scallion (spring onion), sliced into long, thin strips and popped into a glass of water, to curl up.

 Instructions

-1. Microwave the cauliflower.
+- Microwave the cauliflower.
 Place the cauliflower on a microwave-safe plate, and microwave on high for 12 minutes.
-In the meantime, heat the oven to 200C/390F fan.
+In the meantime, heat the oven to 400°F (200°C fan).

-2. Make the marinade.
-Get 3 tablespoons of miso paste, 1/2 tablespoon gochujang paste, 2 tablespoons of honey, 3 crushed garlic cloves, 2 finely sliced spring onions, 3 tablespoons of olive oil and 1 tablespoon of grated ginger into a small bowl and mix well to combine into a cohesive, thick sauce.
+- Make the marinade.
+Add 3 tablespoons of miso paste, ½ tablespoon gochujang paste, 2 tablespoons of honey, 3 crushed garlic cloves, 2 finely sliced scallions, 3 tablespoons of olive oil, and 1 tablespoon of grated ginger to a small bowl and mix into a cohesive, thick sauce.

-3. Coat and roast the cauliflower.
-Once the cauliflower has been microwaved, transfer it to a baking paper lined oven tray or dish.
-Spoon the marinade over it, rubbing it into all the cracks and crevices as much as possible.
-Pop into the oven for 30 minutes, until lovely, red and charred on the outside.
+- Coat and roast the cauliflower.
+Once the cauliflower has been microwaved, transfer it to a parchment paper-lined baking pan or dish.
+Spoon the marinade over it, rubbing it into the cracks and crevices as much as possible.
+Transfer into the oven for 30 minutes, until lovely, red and charred on the outside.
+You should be able to easily pierce through the cauliflower with a knife.

-4. Make the pesto.
-Get the toasted almonds, 2 teaspoons ginger, 2 garlic cloves, 4 tablespoons of tomato paste, 2 tablespoons soy sauce, 2 tablespoons honey, 2 tablespoons sesame oil, 2 tablespoons rice vinegar, 1 tablespoon of miso paste and 1 tablespoon sweet chilli into the bowl of a food processor.
-Blitz into a chunky paste then set aside.
+- Make the pesto.
+Add the toasted almonds, 2 teaspoons of grated ginger, 2 garlic cloves, 4 tablespoons of tomato paste, 2 tablespoons of light soy sauce, 2 tablespoons of honey, 2 tablespoons of sesame oil, 2 tablespoons of rice vinegar, 1 tablespoon of white miso paste, and 1 tablespoon of sweet chili jam into the bowl of a food processor.
+Blitz into a chunky paste, then set aside.

 Notes